-29 Years Ago: Alan Jackson Scores First No. 1 Hit in Billboard
+29 Years Ago: Alan Jackson Scores His First No. 1 Hit

-Jackson wrote ‘I'd Love You All Over Again’ for his wife, Denise, for their tenth wedding anniversary.
-The song was the fifth and final single from his debut album.
-His previous single, ‘Chasin' That Neon Rainbow,’ made it to No. 2 on the charts, with two other singles, ‘Here in the Real World’ and ‘Wanted’ landing at No. 3.
+Jackson wrote "I'd Love You All Over Again" for his wife Denise, for their 10th wedding anniversary.
+The song was the fifth and final single from his debut album; his previous single, "Chasin' That Neon Rainbow," made it to No. 2 on the charts, with two other singles, "Here in the Real World" and "Wanted," landing at No. 3.

-The singer-songwriter quickly became accustomed to staying at the No. 1 spot on the charts.
-Since his first chart-topping hit, he has gone all the way to the top 25 more times, with 57 singles landing in the Top 40.
+Jackson quickly became accustomed to staying in the No. 1 spot on the charts.
+Since his first chart-topping hit, the Georgia native has gone all the way to the Top 25 more times, with 57 of his singles landing in the Top 40.